djvillafana/webbreaker/README.md

 * WebBreaker is compatible with Jenkins Global Environmental variables or other custom parameterized strings in Jenkins can be passed, for example --scan_name=${BUILD_TAG}.

 ### Usage ###
 WebBreaker is a command-line interface (CLI) client.
 See our complete [_WebBreaker Documentation_](https://target.github.io/webbreaker/) for further configuration, usage, and installation.

 The CLI supports upper-level and lower-level commands with respective options to enable interaction with Dynamic Application Security Test (DAST) products.
 Currently, the two Products supported are WebInspect and Fortfiy (more to come in the future!!)
-<<<<<<< HEAD

-Below is a Cheatsheet of supported commands to get you started.
 =======

 Below is a Cheatsheet of supported commands to get you started.

->>>>>>> console_script

     List all scans:
     webbreaker webinspect list --server webinspect-1.example.com:8083